petershin/liferay-learn/docs/dxp/latest/en/liferay-development/marketplace/become-a-publisher.md

 ---
 # Become a Publisher

-To publish apps on the Marketplace, you must have a Liferay account with additional publisher permissions.
+To publish apps and solutions on the Marketplace, you must have a Liferay account with additional publisher permissions.
 It is free to become a publisher, but you must submit a form with relevant details on Liferay Marketplace.
+To publish solutions, you should also be an existing Liferay partner.
 If you haven't created an account on Marketplace already, visit [Liferay Marketplace](https://marketplace.liferay.com), open the *Account* drop-down, and select [Create An Account](https://login.liferay.com/signin/register).

 Once created,